rossng/docs/source/includes/k8s/steps-configure-keycloak-identity-management.rst

 Check the MinIO logs and verify that startup succeeded with no errors related to the OIDC configuration.

-If you attempt to log in with the Console, you should now see a (SSO) button using the configured :guilabel:`Display Name`.
+If you attempt to log in with the Console, you should now see an (SSO) button using the configured :guilabel:`Display Name`.

 Specify a configured user and attempt to log in.
 MinIO should automatically redirect you to the Keycloak login entry.